microsoft/Azure-Social-Media-Analytics-Solution-Accelerator/Deployment/Deployment.md

     * `Ingest_Process_Tweets.ipynb` -->

 ### Step 4.5: Set up Pipelines
-1. In Synapse workspace, go to `Integration`, click the "+", and choose `Pipeline`
+1. In Synapse workspace, go to `Integrate`, click the "+", and choose `Pipeline`
-2. In the `Properties` window, change the pipeline name to `Process_News_and_Twitter_Data_Pipeline`
+2. The new `Pipeline 1` appears, click on the three dots `...` on the right corner , click `Rename`, change the pipeline name to `Process_News_and_Twitter_Data_Pipeline`
 3. Click the `{}` button at the top right corner to open the Code window
 4. Copy and paste the contents of [Process_News_and_Twitter_Data_Pipeline.json](https://github.com/microsoft/Azure-Social-Media-Analytics-Solution-Accelerator/tree/main/Code/Pipelines/Process_News_and_Twitter_Data_Pipeline.json)
 5. Click `OK` to apply.
+6. Click `Publish all` at the top of the page.
-6. Trigger the pipeline and populate the paramters as shown below:
+7. Click `Add trigger`, select `Trigger now` Trigger the pipeline and populate the parameters as shown below:
 Alternatively, add a scheduled trigger to run the pipeline on a daily basis
 ![pipeline parameters](./img/PipelineParameters.png)